kbulutozler/blog-website/index.md

 ### Simple Approach

+- 1 classifier is fine-tuned for each domain, then evaluated on test data of its own domain

 Language model based transfer learning is the basis for all the work in this blog post.
 Due to its huge impact in transfer learning in NLP, BERT has been used.
 Simple approach is basically fine tuning BERT.
 BERT is taken and a fully connected layer on top of it is added.
 That fully connected layer has a softmax layer that will give the binary classification prediction.
 The image below is a summary.
 We can think of the outcome positive as incivility exists, negative as incivility does not exist.

 ![image](/images/image.jpg)

 ### Multi Domain Approach

+- 1 classifier is fine-tuned on the combined training data from different domains, then evaluated on test data of each domain

 This approach is based on simple approach, but using multiple datasets from different domains.
 Multidomain approach is also based on transfer learning with pre-trained language model.
 The goal is to research how dataset characteristics and annotation differences affects the robustness of the predictions when the datasets are used together.
 Domain can affect the content and the quality of the data.

 Some hypothetical domain examples to make the word “domain” clearer:

 - 3 datasets about same topic (i.e. racism): one of them consists of tweets from Twitter, one of them consists of posts from Facebook, one of them consists of comments from a white supremacist forum.
 Each of the datasets represent a domain because even if the topic is same, the samples will be different based on:
   - each platform has its own slang/lingo